lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 {:.image-caption}

 The paper explored different strategies of fusing predictions from the base and side models: `product` is the worst while `sum` ($$\alpha$$-blending), MLP, and [FiLM](https://arxiv.org/abs/1709.07871) are comparable.
-Side-tuning is able to achieve better performance, when it is trained with intermediate amount of data and when the base network is large.
+Side-tuning is able to achieve better performance, when it is trained with intermediate amounts of data and when the base network is large.

 **Auxiliary tuning** ([Zeldes et al., 2020](https://arxiv.org/abs/2006.16823)) supplements the original pre-trained model with an *auxiliary* model that shifts the output distribution according to the target task.
 The base and auxiliary model outputs are merged on the logits level.
 The combined model is trained to maximize the likelihood $$p(x_t\vert x_{<t}, z)$$ of target output.